The Messy Money Matters of Mrs. Maisel

 Your well-wishers should sometimes be just that, well-wishers and not the go-to people for your money.
 So those uncles, agents and sometimes family members are good to keep at a distance and not close to your money.

 If this had been 2019, this might have played out very differently.
 For starters, there is now an ocean of information and platforms such as Basis that help you get started.
 You always need to be clued in on your money.
 No, it’s not a bad thing, and yes, it’s okay to ask those who handle your money, what’s happening there.

 While we wait for Season 4 and how this plays it out story-wise, it would also be useful to see Midge turn money wise.

 Do you relate to the money challenges of Mrs Maisel?
 It’s never too late.
-You can learn how to take charge of your money and use your savings to achieve your life goals through guided investing on the Basis app.
+You can learn how to take charge of your money and use your savings to achieve your life goals with investing advise on the Basis app.
 Get started now!